 - Where will I be able to go from here?

-Having moved from perm employee to contractor to now a coach with my own business, I am in the third phase of my career…and my happiest.
+Having moved from the role of permanent employee to contractor to coach with my own business, I am in the third phase of my career…and my happiest.
 Through it all I have been lucky enough to have this wonderful partner to support me every step of the way.
 After a great deal of trial and error (so many frogs to kiss both in work and romance) I found my ideal man and a role that I love too.
-Note that matching outfits are optional!
+Captain Scarlet fans may have spotted that my ideal man is turning into Colonel White.

 Happy Valentines Day everyone!
-Now go find the ideal role for you.
+Now go and enjoy your work.
+S.I.G!

-The Change Agent helps people to find their best self and get it working for them.
-If you are out of love with your job or business, looking for a direction or feeling stuck, give her a call on 07990 514537 or email email@example.com.
+I help people to find their best self and and bring it to their work so if you are out of love with your job or business, looking for a direction or feeling stuck, give me a call on 07990 514537 or email email@example.com.
+I offer a free chemistry call which is part fact finding and part coaching so you have nothing to lose and everything to gain from getting in touch.